 Not only is the material itself nasty, but when the pumps are running, some lift stations can have some pretty serious turbulence.
 Even with a cage installed, there is risk of the transducer face getting damaged and ruining the sensor.
 This is less of a concern with APG’s PT-500-P30, which has a more robust transducer face than those found on many submersible pressure transducers.

 It is for these reasons that some turn to ultrasonic and radar sensors, which we will discuss in an upcoming blog post.

 Are you using submersible pressure sensors in your lift stations?
 If so, what do you like about using them and what problems do they create for you?
-Take a minute to look at the anatomy of APG’s submersible, which has some key advantages over competitor’s products.
+You can tell us about it over on our Facebook page or get in touch with out Measurement Experts.